 Hint: You can use the outside leaves for minestrone or soup.

-- Cut the shoots into thin strings
+Cut the head of Puntarelle into thin strings

-How to make curly puntarelle
+How to make them curly

 If you are using the Puntarelle di Gaeta from Lazio, here is how to make them curl: